suika2engine/suika2/README.md

 ## What is Suika2?

-Suika2 is a development suite for visual novels.
+Suika2 is a development suite for Visual Novels.
 It has an open-source philosophy and is designed with a true cross-platform portablity including iOS and Android.
 It is equipped with features and tools of production-grade quality.
 Suika2 is perfect for both beginners and seasoned creators alike.

-Effortlessness and efficiently are key concepts of Suika2, and it provides that without sacrificing features or usability, providing tools and features to enrich both the creator and user experience.
+Effortlessness and efficiently are key concepts of Suika2.
+It provides that without sacrificing features or usability to enrich both the creator and user experience.

-We don't aim for "No Code", but we achieve "Low Code" using multiple DSLs, Domain Specific Languages.
+We don't aim for no-code but we achieve low-code using multiple DSLs, Domain Specific Languages.
 Specifically, there are separate languages for scenarios, GUI, and logic.
 We are in the process of adding a little graphical support for each DSL.
 This is quite different from other engines and we call it "Visual Live Scripting" technology.